yuhrao/cow-rest/README.md

 ## API documentation

+You can get the API Docs on [this link](https://app.swaggerhub.com/apis/Yuhri-Bernardes/cowrest/1.0.0)

-You can find an OpenAPI spec in `doc/` folder.
-You can use one of the tools below:
+The OpenAPI specs can be found in `doc/` folder.
+You can use one of the tools below for visualization:

 - [Postman](https://www.postman.com)
 - [Insomnia Designer](https://insomnia.rest/download/)
-- [SwaggerUI](https://app.swaggerhub.com/apis/Yuhri-Bernardes/cowrest/1.0.0) (only need your browser)

 ## Next steps